-Directions: Have your child answer the questions after reading the story.
-Remind him/her to look back at the story to
+Directions: Have your student answer the questions after reading the story.
+Remind them to look back at the story to

 The Swimming Sisters

 - 1. In what sport do Kim and Val Castro excel?

 - A. They excel at spelling.

 - B. They excel at swimming.

 - C. They excel at running.